 - Administer appropriate emergency medical care for life threatening injuries relative to airway, breathing and circulation.

-- Perform safely and effectively the expectations of the job description.
+- Safely and effectively perform the expectations of the job description.

 - Internship (Field): 12

-- Be 17 years of age at the time of enrollment.
+- Be 17 years of age at the time of enrollment and 18 years of age to be eligible to participate in the required field internship.

 - Be physically capable of performing the essential duties of an Emergency Medical Responder.